ojplg/skirvy-odds/README.md

 3. stack exec server
 4. Navigate browser to localhost:8080

-If you do not have stack, you can just use Cabal.
-If you do not have Cabal, you can just use ghc.
+If you do not have stack, you can just use cabal.
+If you do not have cabal, you can just use ghc.
 If you don't know what ghc is, this might not be the project for you.

+# in action

+I set up an AWS instance of the application running [here](ec2-13-59-240-22.us-east-2.compute.amazonaws.com/calculate?attacker=24&defender=19).
+It might be up.